christytan/ords-apex-dbcs/exacs-QA/DataSafeSDD2.md

 ```
 <copy>ALTER SESSION SET CONTAINER=PDB1;</copy>
 ```
 - On the SQL Worksheet, run the following command to add an `AGE` column to the `EMPLOYEES` table.
-You can expand the EMPLOYEES table in the Navigator to the left to see the current columns.

 ```
 <copy>ALTER TABLE HCM1.EMPLOYEES ADD AGE NUMBER;</copy>